Home Family and home Gradina si gradina de legume How to grow an apple tree

 Welsey

-The winter representative of Welsey apple trees was bred in the United States.
-They are medium-sized and round-shaped fruits, severely flattened.
-Welsey has a pleasant, subtle scent.
-Interestingly, the taste of apples taken from the same tree can change from year to year.
-Fruits ripen at the start of autumn and lie quietly right up to February.
-The first fruits begin to appear in the fourth autumn and in abundant quantities.
+The winter representative of the Welsey apple trees was bred in the USA.
+These are medium-sized and round-shaped fruits, seriously flattened.
+Wellsie has a pleasant subtle aroma.
+Interestingly, the taste of apples taken from the same tree can vary from year to year.
+The fruits ripen at the beginning of autumn and lie quietly until February.
+The first fruits begin to appear in the fourth autumn and in fairly abundant quantities.
 It has excellent resistance to almost all diseases and survives frosts well.

 Golden Delicious

-Golden Delicious apples can also be harvested in September and stored until March.
-The apple tree often gives large fruits, a slightly elongated conical shape.
-On the inside, the apples are dense and surprisingly juicy.
-If you use them some time after collection, then you can notice a delicate taste.
-The Golden Delicious variety has American roots, it begins to bear fruit regularly on average in the seventh autumn.
-Frost is going through normally, and drought is problematic.
+Golden Delicious apples can also be picked in September and stored until March.
+The apple tree often produces large fruits, with a slightly elongated conical shape.
+The inside of the apples is dense and amazingly juicy.
+If you consume them some time after collection, you will notice a delicate taste.
+The Golden Delicious variety has American roots and regularly begins to bear fruit on average in the seventh autumn.
+It survives frosts normally, but droughts are problematic.

 Pepin Saffron